 Meanwhile, as the son of a career military father, my earliest years were spent living on military bases in New Jersey, Florida, Massachusetts, and Hawai'i.
 My teens and early adult years were spent in multiple locations around New England, and my career has given me the opportunity to live in Texas, Kansas, and now Ohio.
 Between this and my experiences spending time overseas, I've come to appreciate just how much one country, one state, one city, or even one neighborhood can instill entirely different cultural assumptions, values, and biases from its nearest neighbor -- a fact which is equal parts volatile and gloriously beautiful.
 I am grateful that each place has left its mark on me for the better.

 Today, I live in Columbus, OH with my wonderful wife, Mariah.
-Our mixed-faith home includes our bold and brilliant nine-year-old daughter (Matilda), our hilarious and headstrong six-year-old son (Ollivander), and our two high-maintanance cats (Elphaba and Mochi).
+Our mixed-faith home includes our bold and brilliant nine-year-old daughter (Matilda), our hilarious and headstrong seven-year-old son (Ollivander), and our two high-maintenance cats (Elfaba and Mochi).

 I enjoy reading, playing with my kids, additive sculpture, horror, most-things-NPR-ish, Yiddish memes, and a nice, airy coconut sorbet.